 However, irrespective of these comparability issues there are a number of more general concerns about measuring inequality using the Gini index based upon household survey data.
 One major issue is that the incomes of the very richest are often missing or under reported in household surveys, thereby understating the degree of inequality.
 The online database WID.world provides data based on an alternative approach that considers the share of pre-tax income received by the top 1 or top 10%.
 The approach more reliably captures top incomes by incorporating tax data and national accounts aggregates.

 For some countries, the trends over the last 25 years look less benign when we consider top income shares, which focus on movements at the top of the distribution, without taking into account the redistribution effected by governments through taxes and transfers.
 The most notable instance of this is Russia.
-The Gini index, based on consumption expenditure, shows a fall of around 10 percentage points between 1990 and 2015.
+The Gini index, based on consumption expenditure, shows a fall of around 10 percentage points until 2015.
 At the same time, the share of income received by the top 1 % more than doubled, from 7 to 20 percent.

 Only 22 of the 83 countries in the chart also have top income share estimates around both reference years, preventing a full comparison.
 But of the three countries that showed a fall in the Gini index of more than two percentage points, and were also available in the WID.world data, two (Russia and Malaysia) showed a rising top 1% income share over the same period.7